 - Accuracy of information about whether the institution’s course work will transfer to other institutions; and

 - Operation of distance learning programs consistent with practices expected by institutional accreditors (and, if applicable, programmatic/specialized accreditors) and/or C-RAC Guidelines for distance education.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Visit www.wsac.wa.gov/student-complaints for information regarding the WSAC complaint process.

 Students who have complaints relating to the University’s quality of education, or other issues appropriate for its accrediting body to consider, can file a complaint with the Northwest Commission on Colleges and Universities.

-Click here to view of documents describing the university's accreditation and state approval.
+Visit EWU Institutional Accreditation to view documents describing the university’s accreditation and state approval.